Artistic Director

 Nate started playing handbells at his childhood church in 1994.
 He currently works at Covenant Christian Academy in Harrisburg where he is the fourth grade teacher.
 Nate also plays for the Hershey Symphony Orchestra, the Greater Harrisburg Concert Band and various local playhouses.
 In addition to performing, he also teaches clarinet, saxophone, and oboe lessons and loves learning about etymology.
 Nate holds bachelor's degrees in music education and music performance from Lebanon Valley College.

 Laine retired in 2020 as the director for the Bureau of Planning and Research of the PA Department of Transportation after 31 years with PennDOT.
 Laine began ringing handbells in 1982 and has served as a church handbell choir director.
-Laine has also rung with several church handbell choirs in the York area.
-Laine and his wife, Laura, reside in York with their cats Molly and Carson.
+Laine has also rung with several church handbell choirs in the York area where he lives with his wife, Laura.
 As the agent for the ensemble, Laine is responsible for finding venues where the ensemble can ring and publicizing upcoming concerts.

-Chrissy has been ringing handbells since 1985.
-She is a member of Grantham BC church in Mechanicsburg, where she currently works as the Youth coordinator.
-A messiah College graduate, she enjoys living in Dillsburg with her her husband Mike, children Abby (19) and Josh (17), 2 dogs, 4 cats and 4 chickens.
-She's a very active volunteer and enjoys gardening and bird watching in her spare time.
+Chrissy has been ringing handbells since the first children’s bell choir was formed at her home church in Bethesda, MD in 1986.
+She is now a member of the Grantham BIC church in Mechanicsburg, where she also directs an intergenerational bell choir.
+A Messiah College graduate, she enjoys living in Dillsburg with her husband, Mike, 2 children, Abby and Josh.
+With her children through high school now, she scaled back on her full-time volunteer job, and added part-time Youth Ministry at Grantham.
+She enjoys gardening and bird watching in her spare time.

 Kate started ringing handbells in 1980 at St. Paul’s United Methodist Church in Elizabethtown and has been a member of the Wesley Handbell Choir at First United Methodist Church in Lancaster since 1985.
 She also plays the flute, though it is mostly for her daughter’s entertainment these days.
 She works at Trustmark Health Benefits in Lancaster as a Client Manager.
-Kate lives in Hallam with her daughter, Natalie, and their cat Emma.
+Kate lives in Hallam with her daughter, Natalie.

 Board of Directors

 Liz has been ringing handbells since 1983 when she started at her home church in Baltimore, MD.
 She has been hooked ever since.
 While handbells are a passion, she supports herself working as a librarian at Messiah University.
-She lives in Littlestown, PA with several rescued basset hounds (obviously another passion!).
-When not working, ringing, or rescuing bassets, Liz fills her time gardening, scrapbooking, and motorcycle trips.
+She lives in Littlestown, PA and when not working, fills her time gardening, scrapbooking, and motorcycle trips

 John started ringing handbells in 2001 as a charter member of the Jubilation Bronze Handbell Choir at the Tree of Life Lutheran Church in Harrisburg.
 In addition to ringing, he also enjoys singing and playing percussion.
 He's a graduate with a degree in Computer Science from the Pennsylvania State University and works in the Harrisburg area.
 He and his wife, Barbara, live in Marysville and when not traveling, enjoy visiting their son, Benjamin, who lives and works in Maryland.

 Lois began ringing in her church bell choir in her hometown of Upland, California in 1987.
 She has her doctoral degree in Information Assurance and Cybersecurity and works for the Centers for Disease Control and Prevention.
 She also works as an EMT and volunteers with East Pennsboro township fire police.
-She lives in Mechanicsburg with her husband, Michael, their sons, Luke and Derek, and their five dogs.
+She lives in Mechanicsburg with her husband, Michael, their sons, Luke and Derek.

-Peter has been ringing handbells since 2000, getting his start with the Handbell Choir at First United Methodist Church, Lewistown.
-Peter rang under the direction of Dr. Shawn Gingrich as a student at Messiah College, studying Accounting with a minor in Church Music.
-Following graduation, Peter took a hiatus from advanced handbell ringing to sing with the Susquehanna Chorale but continued to ring with the Handbell Choir at First United Methodist Church, Hershey, where he and his wife Cassie are active members.
-Peter is a Certified Public Accountant and is a manager for Boles Metzger Brosius and Walborn PC in Harrisburg.
-Peter and Cassie live in Londonderry Township with their children Crosby and Grace.
-They thoroughly enjoy every minute they share with them and their cockapoo, Zoe.
+Peter has been ringing handbells since 2000, getting his start with the Handbell Choir at First UMC, Lewistown, continuing under the direction of Dr. Shawn Gingrich as a student at Messiah and now at First United Methodist Church, Hershey, where he and his wife Cassie are active members.
+Peter is a Certified Public Accountant and is a shareholder at Boles Metzger Brosius and Walborn PC in Harrisburg.
+They live in Londonderry Township with their children Crosby and Grace, enjoying camping and rooting for the Hershey Bears.

 Treasurer

 Isaac has been ringing handbells at Penbrook United Church of Christ since 1999.
 He has also been known to play both the cello and saxophone, though not at the same time.
 Isaac is a statistician for the Pennsylvania Department of Education.
-Together with his lovely wife, Nicole, he enjoys going to see heavy metal shows, working out, and traveling across the country (and sometimes outside the country).
-They live in Harrisburg with two cats who are the real heads of the house: Sylvester and Tibbers.
+He lives in Harrisburg with his lovely wife, Nicole, and enjoys going to see heavy metal shows, working out, and traveling across the country (and sometimes outside the country).